bbc/bbcrd_vault_collection/roles/rekey/README.md

 default), the role will use the `bbcrd.vault.decrypt_unseal_keys` role to decrypt the newly generated unseal keys for verification.
 If this is not acceptable, you must disable verify mode.

+See the [unseal key management documentation](../../docs/unseal_key_management.md) for more details on unseal key handling by this collection.